-Serving survivors in New York and Connecticut
+Sexual Abuse and Assault Attorney Serving Survivors in New York and Connecticut

 Navigating the Legalities of Sexual Assault and Abuse

-In New York the Child Victims Act helps survivors of childhood sexual abuse by extending the statute of limitations for civil claims so that survivors can file a claim until they are 55 years old.
+In New York, the Child Victims Act extends the statute of limitations to allow survivors of childhood sexual abuse to file a civil claim for sexual abuse until they are 55 years old.

 In Connecticut, the deadline for a civil lawsuit to recover financial compensation is 30 years from the date the survivor attains the age of 18.